-The Company's condensed consolidated interim financial statements as at March 31, 2020 and for the period then ended have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities and commitments in the normal course of business.
-The Company had a comprehensive loss of \$152,379 the three month period ended March 31, 2020 (March 31, 2019 - \$204,037) and had a working capital deficit of \$289,836 at March 31, 2020 (December 31, 2019 - working capital of \$194,472).
+The Company's condensed consolidated interim financial statements as at June 30, 2020 and for the period then ended have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities and commitments in the normal course of business.
+The Company had a comprehensive loss of \$259,705 the six month period ended June 30, 2020 (June 30, 2019 - \$341,748) and had working capital of \$2,780,058 at June 30, 2020 (December 31, 2019 - working capital of \$194,472).

-The Company had cash and cash equivalents of \$698,471 at March 31, 2020 (December 31, 2019 - \$1,168,089), but management cannot provide assurance that the Company will ultimately achieve profitable operations or become cash flow positive, or raise additional debt and/or equity capital.
+The Company had cash and cash equivalents of \$3,732,272 at June 30, 2020 (December 31, 2019 - \$1,168,089), but management cannot provide assurance that the Company will ultimately achieve profitable operations or become cash flow positive, or raise additional debt and/or equity capital.
 If the Company is unable to raise additional capital in the immediate future, management expects that the Company will need to curtail operations, liquidate assets, seek additional capital on less favourable terms and/or pursue other remedial measures or cease operations.
 Management is aware, in making its assessment, of material uncertainties related to events or conditions that may cast significant doubt upon the Company's ability to continue as a going concern.
 These consolidated financial statements do not include any adjustments related to the recoverability and classification of assets or the amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.

 In March 2020, the World Health Organization declared coronavirus (COVID-19) a global pandemic.
 This contagious disease outbreak, which has continued to spread, has adversely affected workforces, economies, and financial markets globally, leading to an economic downturn.
-It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or ability to raise funds.
+It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or ability to raise funds and/or carry out exploration programs.